Peritus AI projects

 -

-After a summer internship, I wanted to try the shiny new field: machine learning.
-I started off with training BERT models (opens in a new tab)(in 2020 it was the bomb) to generate text embeddings for a custom summarization algorithm.
-It was a difficult project for various reasons ranging from my general lack of understanding of how machine learning works and up to having problems with provisioning NVIDIA GPU instances with CUDA (back when that was still quite painful).
+After my summer internship, I wanted to try my hands in machine learning.
+I started off with training BERT models (opens in a new tab) to generate text embeddings for a custom summarization algorithm.
+It was a difficult project for various reasons ranging from my general lack of understanding of how machine learning works and having problems with provisioning NVIDIA GPU instances with CUDA.
+In the hindsight, it was so cool that I had the resources and the mentorship to take a stab at a technology which completely revolutionized the AI landscape when I was out of high school.

 -

 We had an internal search engine based on SOLR (opens in a new tab) and we wanted to improve its performance.
-So, I used TF-IDF (opens in a new tab) models to extract uncommon terms from the documents we had indexed in SOLR to use as identifying tags for the documents and created a term knowledge graph to resolve synonymous technical terms(i.e. technical acronyms).
-Overall, we saw a 10+% improvement in the search after building and introducing the improvement.
+I used TF-IDF (opens in a new tab) models to extract uncommon terms from the documents we indexed in SOLR to use as document tags.
+I then created a term knowledge graph to resolve synonymous technical terms(i.e. RDB is a synonym for Relationonal Database).
+This was a cool project since we saw around a 10% improvement in the search results after adding my feature.

 -